MCCTeam/MCCTeam.github.io/docs/guide/creating-bots.md

 ## Examples

-You can find a lot of examples in our [Github Repository](https://github.com/MCCTeam/Minecraft-Console-Client/tree/master/MinecraftClient/ChatBots).
+You can find a lot of examples in our Github Repository at [ChatBots](https://github.com/MCCTeam/Minecraft-Console-Client/tree/master/MinecraftClient/ChatBots) and [config](https://github.com/MCCTeam/Minecraft-Console-Client/tree/master/MinecraftClient/config).

 ## C# API